Dinopithecus: Description

-Dinopithecus ingens was approximately three to four times the size of the largest living baboons, with males averaging 49 kg and females 31 kg, based on estimates from the molar teeth.
-In some cases males were estimated to reach in maturity a weight of 77 kg.
+Dinopithecus was larger than the largest living baboons, the original, now outdated, estimates of Dinopithecus ingens suggest its weight to be around 70 to 80 kg, though more recent weight estimates suggests males to be averaging at 46 kg with maximum weight of 57 kg and females averaging at 35 kg with maximum weight of 37 kg, based on estimates from the molar teeth.
 The most distinguishing feature of the genus is its large size in comparison to other papionins.
 The only other papionin species to attain a similar size were Theropithecus brumpti and Theropithecus oswaldi.
 These, however, are very different from Dinopithecus in their dental morphology.
 Overall, the skull is similar to that of modern baboons, except that it generally lacks the facial fossae (depressions on the sides of the muzzle and lower jaw) and maxillary ridges (ridges of bone that run along the upper sides of the snout).
 For these reasons, Dinopithecus is sometimes treated as a subgenus of Papio.

 Paleoecology

 Most living papionins are omnivorous feeders that consume a wide range of readily digestible plant parts, especially fruits, as well as insects and other invertebrates, and small vertebrates.
 An analysis of the carbon isotopes from samples of its tooth enamel found Dinopithecus to consume the smallest portion of grass and other savanna-based foods of any South African primate.
 Analysis of the microwear patterns on the molar teeth showed that they were similar to those of the living yellow baboon (Papio cynocephalus), suggesting a broad and eclectic diet.
 A study of the adaptations of the molar teeth suggested that D. ingens ate a very high percentage of fruit and relatively few leaves.

 No bones of the limbs or other parts beyond the skulls and teeth have been attributed to Dinopithecus, so it is impossible to know its mode of locomotion for certain.
 However, as a papionin of very large size, it most probably spent a significant amount of time on the ground and moved quadrupedally.